 With Prof Tony Foley, Stephen has been examining the positive role of uncertainty and ignorance in legal education and practice.
 He is also actively involved on research in emerging and interdisciplinary fields such as behavioural legal ethics, therapeutic jurisprudence, mental health law and empirical methods in legal regulation and evaluation.

-Stephen has previously convened and taught in LAWS4260 (Law and Psychology) and in the Graduate Diploma in Legal Practice program, and actively supervises law honours students interested in interdisciplinary legal-psychological topics.
+Stephen teaches in LAWS4260 (Law and Psychology) and in the Graduate Diploma in Legal Practice program, and actively supervises law honours students interested in interdisciplinary legal-psychological topics.

 In addition to his legal qualifications, Stephen holds a PhD (Clinical Psychology) from the ANU Research School of Psychology.
 His doctoral research developed a new psychological model of indecision and indecisiveness, informed by behavioural, psychophysiological and experimental studies.

-Stephen is only working part time at the ANU College of Law in 2018.
-Stephen is currently as legal and policy adviser in the Office of the Chief Psychiatrist in ACT Health.
-Stephen has also acted as a consultant to the World Health Organization on global mental health law and human rights, and is the Secretary of the ACT Branch of ANZAPPL (the Australian and New Zealand Association for Psychiatry, Psychology and Law).
+Stephen has previously worked as a legal and policy adviser in the Office of the Chief Psychiatrist in ACT Health and in other mental health legal policy roles.
+Stephen has also acted as a consultant to the World Health Organization on global mental health law and human rights, and previously worked as a commercial lawyer.
+Stephen is currently the Secretary of the ACT Branch of ANZAPPL (the Australian and New Zealand Association for Psychiatry, Psychology and Law).